TasfiqSami/Domain-Minecraft-Intel-Tool/README.md

 * After downloading the file extract it.

 ### Installing Dependencies
-* Open the folder and use VS Code or GitBash and type
+* Open the folder and using VS Code or GitBash or use Termial/Command Prompt locate the folder of the bot and type
 ```
 pip install requests
 ```